Update: Brain growth in Homo erectus, and the age of the Mojokerto fossil

 DeSilva JM, & Lesnik JJ (2008).
 Brain size at birth throughout human evolution: a new method for estimating neonatal brain size in hominins.
 Journal of human evolution, 55 (6), 1064-74 PMID: 18789811

-Pre-publication: Brain growth in Homo erectus (plus free code!)
+Pre-publication: Brain growth in Homo erectus (plus R code!)

 The annual meetings of the American Association of Physical Anthropologists were going on all last week, and I gave my first talk before the Association (co-authored with Jeremy DeSilva).
 The talk focused on using resampling methods and the abysmal human fossil record to assess whether human-like brain size growth rates were present in our >1 mya ancestor Homo erectus.
 This is something I’ve actually been sitting on for a while, and wanted to wait til after the talk to post for all to see.
 I haven’t written this up yet for publication, but before then I’d like to briefly share the results here.